levsophie/GO_enrichment/README.md

 6. GO term enrichment is calculated using Fisher test [a link](https://docs.scipy.org/doc/scipy/reference/generated/scipy.stats.fisher_exact.html#scipy.stats.fisher_exact)

 ## Running the development server
+prior to modification of the ports (api.py), url (GoDataGathering.jsx) and starting script (package.json)
 From ./server run:
 make test - runs series of tests
 make init - has to be run after tests prior to running the server.
 Creates essential files.